Tuck shop: Healthy tuck shops

 As part of the UK government's promotion of healthy eating as part of a healthy lifestyle, the role of food and drink sales in schools has come under increasing scrutiny.
 As such, national, regional and local government have been strongly promoting the idea of "healthy" tuck shops.
 There has also been charity and voluntary sector involvement.
-To some, this means providing healthier types of the same goods (for example using brown bread instead of white, selling milk and fruit juice instead of fizzy drinks and rice cakes and crackers instead of crisps).
+To some, that means providing healthier types of the same goods (for example using brown bread instead of white, selling milk and fruit juice instead of fizzy drinks and rice cakes and crackers instead of crisps).
 This model has become popular with the authorities in many schools in the UK.
 Some groups have advocated going even further and creating a "fruit tuck shop".
 These have been less successful, primarily due to a perceived drop in revenue.
 Such projects may well not be popular with their customers (the schoolchildren themselves) who do not like the food on offer and prefer to buy other food from local stores, despite attempts by teachers to prevent this, and a school's food supply operation may become unviable as a result.

-In Queensland, Australia, the State Government introduced in 2007 a basic "traffic-light system" across all school canteens, public and private.
-Green-category foods (such as fruit, vegetables, water, grains and nuts, etc.) are unrestricted.
+In Queensland, Australia the State Government introduced in 2007 a basic "traffic-light system" across all school canteens, public and private.
+Green-category foods (fruit, vegetables, water, grains and nuts, etc.) are unrestricted.
 Yellow foods (some sweets, fruit juice) are meant to be consumed only about 3–4 times per month.
-Red foods (lollies, processed meals, soft drinks) are limited to only twice per semester (20 weeks).
+Red foods (lollies, processed meals, soft drinks) are limited to at most twice per term (usually 10 weeks).